d3x0r/VoxelPhysicsLibrary/README.md

 ```

+### The Bit Indexer

 But what I really needed is the index into a truncated bit array.
 The bit array tracks whether an octant has content or not.
 The first level only has 1 bit.
 The second level has 8 more bits, for a total of 9...
+While, the locator can also be used to get the index into a grid for a bit, with indexer similar to the point cloud data, It would be more
+cache friendly to put the first levels of the tree together; after the first 2-3 levels of indexing it's not going to matter a lot.

 ``` js
 function octIndex( x, level ) {